Copyright and reuse

-Some books will have the statement "No known copyright restrictions" rather than "Not in Copyright".
+Some books will have the statement "No Known Copyright" rather than "No Copyright - United States".
 This means that the Libraries has made reasonable effort to research the copyright of that title and found that the work was not protected or copyright was not renewed.
 See “Copyright Determination Guidelines” for more information on this process.
 The Libraries and Archives is not aware of any copyright restrictions on this material.
 In other Smithsonian systems, such as Smithsonian Collections Search, these items will be marked “Usage Conditions Apply”.